leto/writing/blog_posts/parrot/m0_meeting.md

 as we would like.

 A few years back, Parrot had a JIT compiler, from which many lessoned were learned.
-I am sure some people were frustrated when we removed it in 1.7.0. but sometimes, it is best to start from a clean slate with many more lessons learned under your belt.
+I am sure some people were frustrated when we removed it in 1.7.0 but sometimes, it is best to start from a clean slate with many more lessons learned under your belt.
+Our old JIT only worked on x86 architectures and required maintaining a "JIT version" of every op on each architecture supported.
+Clearly, this method was not going to scale or be maintainable.

 I will venture to say that M0 is the culmination of the lessons learned from our failed JIT.
 I should note that "failure" does not have a negative connotation in my mind.
 Indeed, only through failure are we truly learning.
 If you do something absolutely perfectly, you aren't learning.

 We are at an exciting time in Parrot's history, in that for a long time, we wanted an elegant JIT, using all the latest spiffy techniques, but it was